Our Top Tips to protect yourself when Buying Freelance Services

 Note – largely speaking, using a Freelance platform such as Fiverr, will cover you on this point.
 Fiverr won’t release payment to a Freelancer, until they have delivered their full expected workload, and you have signed-off on this.

-2. Ask them to track their time
+2. When Buying Freelance Services – Ask the Freelancer to track their time

 Depending on how experienced a freelancer is, they might already track their time through a billing system.
 If they don’t already track their time, ask them to do so through a website such as Toggl.